danionescu0/image-processing-projects/face-recognition-wrapper/README.md

 ### Creating users, deleting users, adding faces to users, deleting faces

-* Create new user
+HTTP API:

+- create a person profile

+- uploade a photo for the person

+- delete a person photo

+- delete a person

+*Create new user*

 POST request to: your_ip:8080/user/userid

-parameters:
+GET parameters:

+userid

+POST parameters

 "name" containing the user name

-* Add new face to user
+*Add new face to user*

-POST request to: your_ip:8080/face/1
+POST request to: your_ip:8080/face/face_id

+GET parameters:

+"face_id": id of the face that will be stored in the db

-parameters:
+POST parameters:

 "user_id": to what user id does the face belongs

 "photo": the file to be upladed (containing one face)

+*Delete face for user*

+DELETE request to: your_ip:8080/face/1

+GET parameters:

+"face_id": id of the face that will be stored in the db

 ### Listen to mqtt events, for example with cli mosquitto client: